joannapinto/C-prog/README.md

 1. Clone this repository to your local machine.
 2. Open each .cpp file in your preferred C++ IDE or text editor.
 3. Compile and run the program using your compiler (e.g., g++).
-# Example for compiling and running a program in terminal

 g++ program_name.cpp -o program_name

 ./program_name